unhingedporter/DataStructureMustKnow/javascript/ds/array.md

 * Trapping rain water

     - Given an array arr[] of N non-negative integers representing height of blocks at index i as Ai where the width of each block is 1.
 Compute how much water can be trapped in between blocks after raining.
-    - Structure is like below:
+    - Structure is like below: [3,0,1,2,5]
         |  |
         |_|
         We can trap 2 units of water in the middle gap.
+        Output would be: 3+2+1 = 6
+    - For every element, find max on left and right side.
+Take minimum of these two and subtract from the number itself.
+Add all these values to get cubic capacity
+    - Time complexity O(n)
+        - Create two array LeftMax and RightMax: 0(n)
+        - Auxiliary space 0(n)

 * Convert array into Zig-Zag fashion